-In addition to the ERT analysis, a thorough review of other geophysical methods for stratigraphic characterization is also presented in this report.
-This included a review of previous geophysical surveys executed at the Hanford Site.
-Field investigations using seismic, electromagnetic, and ERT methods have ranged from kilometer-scale mapping of supra-basalt sediments to meter-scale studies that are used to identify borehole and well locations within a plume footprint.
-Since some of these data sets have not yet been fully interpreted in 3D, it is recommended that these data be inverted using the state-of-the-art techniques provided in E4D.
+The viability of several geophysical methods for stratigraphic characterization was assessed, including electrical resistivity tomography (ERT), electromagnetic, ground penetrating radar, and seismic.
+In addition, geophysical surveys previously executed at the Hanford Site were reviewed with respect to informing stratigraphy.
+Field investigations using seismic, electromagnetic, and ERT methods have ranged from kilometer-scale mapping of supra-basalt sediments to meter-scale studies used to identify borehole and well locations within a plume footprint.
+Since some of these datasets have not yet been fully interpreted in 3D, the existing datasets can be further assessed for potential contributions to the geologic framework model.